Assassination of Shinzo Abe: Responses by the Unification Church

 The UC claimed that negative media reports related to the assassination led to hate speech and death threats against their followers.
 A receptionist working at the Shibuya office of the UC stated that she had been receiving two to three trolling letters every day, some containing home rubbish and replacement razors.
 On 18 August 2022, the church organised a rally in Seoul against the Japanese media.
 About three thousand followers, comprising a considerable portion of Japanese women married to Korean men via the UC's mass weddings, were transported from their facility in Gapyeong County via coaches to participate in this protest.
 All participants refused to be interviewed by any Japanese media on site, with deliberate intervention from the staff of the church.
 On 21 August, the UC released a statement on its Japanese site which condemned the media's scrutiny towards the organisation's political ties as a witch hunt, demanding apologies to their followers and threatening legal action.
-On 27 October 2022, the lawyers representing the UC announced that they filed a civil case for defamation against TBS Radio, Nippon TV and the guests who commentated on their shows, Masaki Kito and Yoshifu Arita, demanding public apologies and a total of 33 million yen in damage.
+On 27 October 2022, the lawyers representing the UC announced that they had filed a civil case for defamation against TBS Radio, Nippon TV and the guests who commentated on their shows, Masaki Kito and Yoshifu Arita, demanding public apologies and a total of 33 million yen in damage.

 In an interview with All-Nippon News Network, Korean journalist Song Ju-yeol (Note: Also romanised as Song Joo-yeol.
 His name is localised as "ソン・ジュヨル" (Son Ju Yoru) by Japanese media.) (송주열) said that, according to an informant, the assassination had thrown the UC into a state of crisis.
 Negative attention towards the church could realistically impede their capability to raise the funds needed for operating the organisation globally, a major portion of which was contributed by their Japanese followers.
-The 2023 new year greeting by Tomihiro Tanaka for a private meeting was leaked and reported by media, in that Tanaka addressed their second generation followers to prepare for a climactic battle against religious persecution, as "2023 marked the 400th anniversary of persecution against Christianity in Japan beginning in 1623 (Note: There are records of systemic persecution against foreign missionaries in Japan which predates Tokugawa Hidetada's 1605–1623 ruling, such as the Bateren Edict issued in 1587.
-The "Expulsion of all missionaries from Japan" was issued in 1614 by Tokugawa Hidetada.)".
+The 2023 new year greeting by Tomihiro Tanaka for a private meeting was leaked and reported by media, in that Tanaka addressed their second generation followers to prepare for a climactic battle against religious persecution, as "2023 marked the 400th anniversary of persecution against Christianity in Japan beginning in 1623" (Note: There are records of systemic persecution against foreign missionaries in Japan which predates Tokugawa Hidetada's 1605–1623 ruling, such as the Bateren Edict issued in 1587.
+The "Expulsion of all missionaries from Japan" was issued in 1614 by Tokugawa Hidetada.).
 At the anniversary of Abe's assassination, a private statement was made by Hak Ja Han to the top executives of the church.
 Han reinforced that "Japan is a country of war criminals and must make compensation to Korea" and ordered that Japanese politicians, including Kishida, "receive education" for persecuting their organisation.
 The UC refused to verify the authenticity of the leaked recording when requested for comment by the media.